 The Town utilizes the allowance method for uncollectible accounts.
-They have determined that all accounts are collectible and the allowance is zero as of June 30, 2017.
+It has determined that all accounts are collectible and the allowance is zero as of June 30, 2018.

 J. Inventory

 Inventory consists of road materials held for the Town's use and is carried at cost.